Park Avenue: Manhattan

 As Park Avenue enters Midtown north of Grand Central Terminal, it is distinguished by many glass-box skyscrapers that serve as headquarters for corporations and investment banks such as Société Générale, JPMorgan Chase at 270 Park Avenue and 277 Park Avenue, UBS at 299 Park Avenue, Citigroup at 399 Park Avenue, Colgate-Palmolive, and MetLife at the MetLife Building.
 From 47th to 97th Streets, the tracks for Metro-North Railroad's Park Avenue main line run in the Park Avenue Tunnel underneath Park Avenue.
 At 97th Street, the tracks come above ground, rising onto the other Manhattan structure known as the Park Avenue Viaduct.
 The first street to pass under the viaduct is 102nd Street; from there to the Harlem River the railroad viaduct runs down the middle of Park Avenue.
 Park Avenue in Manhattan ends north of 132nd Street, with connections to the Harlem River Drive.

 The flowers and greenery in the median of Manhattan's Park Avenue are privately maintained, by the Fund for Park Avenue.
 The begonia was specifically chosen by the Fund's gardeners because there is no automatic watering system and the floral variety is resilient under hot sun rays.

 The Bronx

 The avenue is continued on the other side of the river in the Bronx.
 In the Bronx, Park Avenue begins at East 135th Street in the Mott Haven neighborhood.
 The entire avenue is divided by Metro-North's own right of way in the borough.
-Between East 135th Street to East 173rd Street, Park Avenue is one way only in either direction in most sections.
-North of East 173rd Street it is a two way avenue continuing to Fordham Plaza where it ends.
+Between East 135th Street to Fordham Plaza where it ends, Park Avenue is one way only in either direction in most sections.